 Say that a friend or extended family member trips walking into your home, injuring themselves or your home in the process.
-While the first step will be ensuring their safety and recovery, as a homeowner you may also be wondering how much all this will cost you (and it’s a smart question to ask).
-That’s where homeowners liability insurance comes in.
+While the first step will be ensuring their safety and recovery, you may also be wondering how much all this will cost you (and it’s a smart question to ask).
+That’s where liability insurance comes in.

-Homeowners liability insurance protects the members of your household in the event that someone gets injured on your property.
+Homeowners liability insurance will financially cover you and the members of your household in the event that someone gets injured on your property.
 This includes anything you’re responsible for, such as someone twisting their ankle on a broken walkway (that’s why proper home maintenance is so important).
 If the worst happens, you can rest assured that your insurance company will help with legal fees, medical bills and even lost wages.

 While homeowners liability is only one part of a comprehensive home insurance plan, it’s an important one.
 Not only does liability coverage not have a deductible, but its coverage limits extend beyond individual injury or property damage as well.
 You’ll also be protected if you damage someone else’s property.